JulianDroske/FourierSeriesVisualization/README.md

 # FourierSeriesVisualization
-A FourierSeriesVisualization Program to draw svg image using js based on pipe requir. ffmpeg
+Visualization of Fourier Series inspired by 3Blue1Brown to draw svg image using javascript, based on pipe, ffmpeg required.

 ***
 ### dependences: FFMPEG , js engine